 The US Term Note and Europe Term Note are subject to quarterly principal payments, with total principal amortization of 10% of the original principal amount in the first year and amortization of 12.5%, 15%, 17.5% and 20% of the original principal amount during years two, three, four and five, respectively with all remaining amounts owing under each term facility due and payable in full at the term loan maturity date.
 The W.E.T.
 Term Note is subject to quarterly principal payments totaling 20% annually.
 Principal outstanding under both the US Bank of America credit facility and W.E.T.
 Bank of America credit facility will be due and payable in full on March 30, 2016.
 Interest is payable at least quarterly.
-The Company has the option to elect interest rates based on either a Eurocurrency (LIBOR or EUIBOR) rate ("Eurocurrency Rate Loans") (0.20% - 1.80% at June 30, 2011) or a base rate ("Base Rate Loans") plus a margin ("Applicable Rate") which, after an initial period will vary based on the Consolidated Leverage Ratio of the Company, as defined by the Bank of America credit agreement.
+The Company has the option to elect interest rates based on either a Eurocurrency (LIBOR or EUIBOR) rate ("Eurocurrency Rate Loans") (0.2% - 1.8% at September 30, 2011) or a base rate ("Base Rate Loans") plus a margin ("Applicable Rate") which, after an initial period will vary based on the Consolidated Leverage Ratio of the Company, as defined by the US and W.E.T.
+Bank of America credit agreements.
 This initial period will end during the fourth quarter of 2011.
-The base rate is equal to the highest of the Federal Funds Rate (0.1% at June 30, 2011) plus 0.5%, Bank of America's prime rate (3.25% at June 30, 2011), or a one month Eurocurrency rate plus 1.0%.
-The Applicable Rate during the initial period is 3.25% for Eurocurrency Rate Loans.
+The base rate is equal to the highest of the Federal Funds Rate (0.1% at September 30, 2011) plus 0.5%, Bank of America's prime rate (3.25% at September 30, 2011), or a one month Eurocurrency rate plus 1.0%.
+The Applicable Rate during the initial period is 3.25% for Eurocurrency Rate Loans and 2.25% for Base Rate Loans.